danhoat/woo-variation-custom/README.md

 <h2>Step by step:</h2>

 1) Setup a WordPress site + install/activate 2 plugins(woocommerce and Woo Rss Dynamic Price).
-2) Create product and attributes.\
+2) Insert  attributes and product.
 Go to dashboard => producs tab => Attributes=> then insert 5 attributes for products on this menu.\

 Add attribues: There is 5 attributes.